 Nate does not currently offer private lessons, but is proud to teach a portion of Seattle’s Teatro ZinZanni Magic Camp, held each summer.
-Click here to learn an amazing card trick to perform for your friends!
+This is currently on hold while T.Z. is temporarily residing at Redmond’s Marymoor Park.

 Nate is one of the nation’s premier entertainers.
 With 23 years of experience, Nate seeks to entertain, mystify and intrigue his audiences.
 Never settling for second-best, he continuously fine tunes his craft and challenges himself to raise the bar.
 Nate provides professional entertainment that is nothing short of amazing.

 Nate’s centralized/stage performances feature illusions with objects viewable from 50+ feet away.
 When performing close-up, he entertains with various items such as cards, coins, bills and pens.
 He may even “borrow” a watch or ring from an audience member from time to time!
 Check out the magic videos page on this website to see Nate in action.

 Visit the Summon the Magician page of this website and provide the requested information.
 Nate will typically respond within 24 hours.

 Stage magic is performed in a centralized location and intended to be viewable by the entire audience.
 This type of magic is perfect for cocktail and dinner parties, business meetings and functions of all types and sizes.
 It typically involves illusions using objects large enough for all to view and often incorporates audience members into the show.
 Visit the Services Page for additional information or see “stage magic.”